 What is greyhound racing?

-Greyhound racing is a competitive ‘sport’ in which greyhounds race around an enclosed track in pursuit of a mechanical hare.
+Greyhound racing is a competitive ‘sport’ in which greyhounds race around an oval track in pursuit of a mechanical hare.

 Is greyhound racing cruel?

 There were 4,354 injuries sustained by greyhounds while racing during 2022

 The number of injuries suffered by racing greyhounds remained consistent rather than falling between 2018 and 2022

 Greyhound racing is inherently dangerous due to fast straights and tight bends on oval tracks